 lactating women.

-Sometimes, according to health indications, this remedy can still be prescribed to pregnant women.
+Sometimes, for health reasons, this drug can still be prescribed to pregnant women.
 But treatment in this case is carried out under the strict supervision of a doctor.
-If the drug is necessary for a woman during lactation, the child is transferred to artificial feeding.
+If a woman needs to take the drug during lactation, the child is transferred to artificial feeding.

 What you need to know

-Pharmacological group of the drug "Omeprazole" - proton inhibitors.
+The pharmacological group of the drug "Omeprazole" is proton inhibitors.
 Only benign gastric and intestinal ulcers are treated with this remedy.
-Before using this medicine, the doctor must make sure that there are no malignant tumors.
-In the presence of such a problem, the drug cannot cause special harm.
+Before starting to use this medicine, the doctor must make sure that there are no malignant tumors.
+The drug cannot cause any particular harm in the presence of such a problem.
 However, it very easily hides the symptoms of oncology.
-And this, in turn, can lead to untimely and, as a result, ineffective treatment.
+And this, in turn, can cause untimely and, as a result, ineffective treatment.

 Instructions for use of capsules and tablets: dosages

-Of course, the doctor determines the amount and frequency of taking "Omeprazole" primarily depending on this particular disease.
-Also, a treatment regimen using this remedy can be developed taking into account the characteristics of the patient's body, his age, etc. Therefore, you should not prescribe this medicine on your own in any case.
-It is allowed to take it only as directed by a doctor.
+Of course, the doctor determines the amount and frequency of taking Omeprazole primarily depending on the specific disease.
+Also, a treatment regimen using this drug can be developed taking into account the characteristics of the patient’s body, his age, etc. Therefore, under no circumstances should you self-prescribe this medicine.
+It can only be taken as prescribed by a doctor.

 In most cases, depending on the type of disease, patients take Omeprazole according to the following scheme:

-With an exacerbation of a stomach ulcer, as well as with an erosive form of esophagitis, doctors prescribe to patients 1-2 capsules of the drug per day.
-The course of treatment in this case usually lasts for 1-2 months.
+In cases of exacerbation of stomach ulcers, as well as in the erosive form of esophagitis, doctors prescribe 1-2 capsules of the drug per day to patients.
+The course of treatment in this case usually lasts 1-2 months.

-With a duodenal ulcer, the drug is prescribed at a dosage of 1 capsule per day.
+For duodenal ulcers, the medicine is prescribed in a dosage of 1 capsule per day.
 In resistant cases, the amount of the drug taken can be increased to 2 capsules.
 The course of treatment for this disease lasts in most cases 2-4 weeks.

-If you wish to prevent an exacerbation of an ulcer of the intestine or stomach, it is most often prescribed to take 1 capsule per day.
+If you want to prevent exacerbation of an intestinal or stomach ulcer, you most often take 1 capsule per day.

-When eradicating Helicobacter pylori, it is supposed to take 1 caps / day.
+When eradicating Helicobacter pylori, you should take 1 caps/day.
 Treatment in this case is carried out in combination with antibiotics.
 The course lasts a week.

-In order to prevent relapse of reflux esophagitis, this drug may be taken for a long time.
+In order to prevent relapse of reflux esophagitis, this drug can be prescribed for a long time.
 In this case, prevention often lasts up to six months.
 The medicine is prescribed to the patient in a dosage of 1 pc. in a day.

-With Zollinger-Ellison syndrome, according to the instructions for use, Omeprazole capsules are used strictly in dosages selected on an individual basis.
-The amount of the drug taken in this case depends on the parameters of the gastric secretion of the patient.
+For Zollinger-Ellison syndrome, according to the instructions for use, Omeprazole capsules are used strictly in dosages selected on an individual basis.
+The amount of the drug taken in this case depends on the patient’s gastric secretion.

-Those patients who have been diagnosed with severe liver failure, the drug is allowed to prescribe in a daily dose of not more than 20 mg.
+For those patients who have been diagnosed with severe liver failure, the drug is allowed to be prescribed in a daily dose of no more than 20 mg.

-It is believed that the effectiveness of this drug, despite the fact that it is intended for the treatment of the gastrointestinal tract, does not depend on food.
-Therefore, it is allowed to drink "Omeprazole" both before meals, and after it or during it.
-However, it is believed that taking this medicine is still best in the morning before breakfast.
+It is believed that the effectiveness of this medicine, despite the fact that it is intended for the treatment of the gastrointestinal tract, does not depend on food.
+Therefore, drinking Omeprazole is allowed both before, after, or during meals.
+However, it is believed that it is best to take this medicine in the morning before breakfast.

 According to the instructions, you need to swallow Omeprazole capsules whole with a small amount of water.
-It is not necessary to grind or chew the drug.
+There is no need to crush or chew the drug.
 It is desirable that the capsule shell remains intact when taken.
-But the condition is still not strict.
+But this condition is still not strict.
 If the patient suddenly has difficulty swallowing the capsule, it can be opened and the contents drunk with water.
-It will not cause any harm to the stomach.
+This will not cause any harm to the stomach.

-Omeprazole capsules are also allowed to dissolve.
+Omeprazole capsules can also be dissolved.
 Some patients drink this drug by pouring the contents into an acidified liquid - kefir, juice or yogurt.
-This method is also allowed.
-In this case, the resulting suspension can be drunk not in one go, but gradually, over half an hour.
+This method of administration is also allowed.
+In this case, the resulting suspension can be drunk not in one dose, but gradually, over half an hour.

 Omeprazole tablets are also best swallowed whole with water.